phys-jychen/dss-pid/README.md

 By now, the compilation have been finished.
 Prepare your datasets, and have fun! :relaxed:

+## To-Do
+Definitions of some variables need further check.

 ## Reference
 The framework of this project comes from [ahcal-pid](https://github.com/phys-jychen/ahcal-pid).
 Since their structures are largely different, the definitions of most of the variables have been modified.
+Besides, the execution has been greatly simplified.